adrianolszewski/model-based-testing-hypotheses/Tests/Mann-Whitney (-Wilcoxon).md

 ```
 ... no errors and perfect agreement.
 Now because we made the distributions too similar to each other (similar mean, variance, only shapes differ).

-Let's return to the example with beta distribution, now with both distributions scaled to a unit variance:
+Let's return to the example with beta distribution, now with both distributions scaled down:
 ```r
 simulate_wilcox_olr_distr(samples = 100, n_group = 50,
                           arm_1_distr = "scale(rbeta(n_group, 10, 1), center=FALSE)",